 KNIT 1, PURL 2

-This will meet on the 2nd Tuesday of the month, in the Mark Kirby Hall, from 1.30pm - 3.30pm to make knitted items for charitable projects.
+This meets on the 2nd Tuesday of the month, in the Mark Kirby Hall, from 1.30pm - 3.30pm to make knitted items for charitable projects.
 For further information, see Val Wright and Sheila Fisher.

 MARK KIRBY COFFEE SHOP